-These headphones have more than 54% positive reviews and are rated 4 stars out of 5.
-Users have said good things about the sound quality and the bass.
+Nevertheless, users have said good things about the sound quality and the bass.

 The JBL T460BT headphones are an excellent choice if you want a pair of bass-heavy wireless headphones in the affordable range.
 They have a battery life of around 11 hours.
 Plus, all the controls are the ear cups, like on the ones above.
 And, they can be folded, which makes it convenient to carry them.

 User reviews have been pretty good about these headphones.
 The sound quality and the bass response are at par with the price.

 However, the JBL T460BT can prove to be a little tight for some users.
 So, if you plan to wear them for long periods, you should consider this point before buying.

 The Sony MDR-XB75AP are wired earphones and packs Sony's proprietary EXTRA BASS technology.
 These earphones are made for the EDM lovers, and the passive noise cancellation is praise-worthy.
 You just have to keep in mind to have the right set of ear tips.

 Apart from that, the wires of these headphones are sturdy and durable and are likely to last long.
 Though the metallic build readers a cool look, they make these earphones a little heavy.